|Satisfactory Academic Progress|

 A student must complete his or her degree by attempting no more than 150 percent of the units normally required for attainment of the degree.
 A student is no longer eligible to receive financial aid after this maximum is reached.
 For example, an undergraduate must complete 120 units to graduate.
 Therefore an undergraduate student’s financial aid eligibility will be suspended once the student reaches 180 cumulative attempted units, whether or not the student has attained the degree.
 The 150% maximum timeframe applies to both undergraduate and graduate students.

-Attempted united include all earned unearned, and transfer units.
+Attempted units include all earned unearned, and transfer units.
 Earned units include all courses for which a student receives credit, including precollegiate courses required by the program.

 Financial Aid Warning